 6. Optimize your videos for search

-SEO, which stands for search engine optimization, refers to specific practices that marketers use to get their content to rank higher in search engines.
+SEO, which stands for search engine optimization, refers to practices that marketers use to get their content to rank higher in search engines.
 Usually, that means tweaking blog posts and web pages so they perform well for Google Search.
 But did you know you can do the same for your YouTube videos?

 Since YouTube has a search engine, you can use a few simple tricks to get more attention for your videos and reach potential new subscribers.
 Here’s what you can do: